iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 -   $N(s, a)$ is the number of times action $a$ has been played from state $s$.
 -   $C$ is a constant controlling the balance between exploration and exploitation.
 In general, it is set differently depending on the domain.

-This concludes our discussion of the foundational elements of vanilla MCTS, providing the necessary context for understanding scalable MCTS.
-For a deeper dive into vanilla MCTS, I highly recommend [this blogpost](https://gibberblot.github.io/rl-notes/single-agent/mcts.html "Monte Carlo Tree Search (MCTS)") by Tim Miller.
+This concludes our discussion of the foundational elements of MCTS, providing the necessary context for understanding scalable MCTS.
+For a deeper dive into MCTS, I highly recommend [this guide](https://gibberblot.github.io/rl-notes/single-agent/mcts.html "Monte Carlo Tree Search (MCTS)") by Tim Miller.

-### MCTS Extensions

-While we have discussed the vanilla Monte Carlo Tree Search (MCTS) algorithm, there are numerous modifications that enhance its flexibility and applicability across different domains.
-These modifications adapt MCTS for a variety of complex scenarios, including games with both perfect and imperfect information, and extend its utility to real-world applications such as transportation, scheduling, and security.
-For those interested in a deeper exploration of these extensions, a detailed overview can be found in a survey by Swiechowski et al.<d-cite key="swiechowski2022mcts"></d-cite>

 ## How can we scale MCTS?

+Its great that MCTS improves its solution quality with time, but what if we have an urgent problem that must be solved within a short amount of time (e.g. for real-time decision making)?
+In this case, MCTS can be adapted to leverage parallel computation, enabling us to find a better solution within our fixed time budget.
+As we will see, parallelizing MCTS without degrading its performance is challenging since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
+In this blogpost, we will explore scalable adaptations of MCTS that effectively parallelize and distribute its computation.

 To find better solutions without increasing [wall-clock time](https://en.wikipedia.org/wiki/Elapsed_real_time), we can consider how the four different phases of MCTS can be distributed.
 There are three broad types of parallelism used to scale MCTS, and we will discuss each one below.